-Disruptions in internet access could adversely affect our business, financial condition and results of operations.
+Disruptions in internet access, or in cloud-based hosting services from certain third parties, could adversely affect our business, financial condition and results of operations.

 As an online business, we are dependent on the internet and maintaining connectivity between ourselves and consumers and sources of internet traffic, such as Google.
 As consumers increasingly turn to mobile devices, we also become dependent on consumers' access to the internet through mobile carriers and their systems.
 Disruptions in internet access, whether generally, in a specific market or otherwise, especially if widespread or prolonged, could adversely affect our business, financial condition and results of operations.
 For example, the "denial-of-service" attack against Dyn in October 2016 resulted in a service outage for several major internet companies.
 It is possible that we could experience an interruption in our business, and we do not carry business interruption insurance sufficient to compensate us for all losses that may occur.